syncfusion-content/winui-docs/winui/Time-Picker/Getting-Started.md

 * `NewTime` - Gets a time which is currently selected.
 * `Cancel` - Gets or sets whether to cancel the selected time value update.

+Users are restricted to select a blackout time from dropdown, but it can be set through editor.
+As selecting a blackout time leads to crash, we can cancel the change using `TimeChanging` event.

 N> `TimeChanging` event is called before the `TimeChanged` event when a time is selected.

 {% tabs %}